keithbuhler/keithbuhler.github.io/pages/yale-report.md

 The active, enterprising character of our population, renders it highly important, that this bustle and energy should be directed by sound intelligence, the result of deep thought and early discipline.
 The greater the impulse to action, the greater is the need of wise and skilful guidance.
 When nearly all the ship’s crew are aloft, setting the topsails, and catching the breezes, it is necessary there should be a steady hand at helm.
 Light and moderate learning is but poorly fitted to direct the energies of a nation, so widely extended, so intelligent, so powerful in resources, so rapidly advancing in population, strength, and opulence.
 Where a free government gives full liberty to the human intellect to expand and operate, education should be proportionately liberal and ample.
 When even our mountains, and rivers, and lakes, are upon a scale which seems to denote, that we are destined to be a great and mighty nation, shall our literature be feeble, and scanty, and superficial?

+## On the Study of Greek and Latin Classics

-## Part II: Containing extracts from that part of the report of the faculty in which the resolution of the corporation is more particularly considered.*
+*Containing extracts from that part of the report of the faculty in which the resolution of the corporation is more particularly considered.*

 By a liberal education, it is believed, has been generally understood, such a course of discipline in the arts and sciences, as is best calculated, at the same time, both to strengthen and enlarge the faculties of the mind, and to familiarize it with the leading principles of the great objects of human investigation and knowledge.
 A liberal, is obviously distinct from a professional, eduction.
 The former is conversant with those topics, an acquaintance with which is necessary or convenient, in any situation of life, the latter, with those which qualify the individual for a particular station, business or employment.
 The former is antecedent in time, the latter rests upon the former as its most appropriate foundation.
 A liberal education is fitted to occupy the mind, while its powers are opening and enlarging; a professional education requires an understanding already cultivated by study, and prepared by exercise for methodical and persevering efforts.